ddfridley/md-in-comments/README.md

 * `MD in Comments: Toggle`: Enable or disable markdown rendering
   - Keyboard shortcut: `Ctrl+Shift+Alt+M` (Windows/Linux) or `Cmd+Shift+Alt+M` (Mac)

+* `MD in Comments: Exit Comment Block Text Mode`: Return to markdown rendering from text editing mode
+  - Keyboard shortcut: `ESC` (when cursor is inside a comment block)
+  - Only works when inside a comment block - doesn't interfere with other ESC key uses

 ## Supported Markdown Syntax

 ### ✅ Fully Supported (in block comments)